jxsrma/hirenseeksSpringBoot/README.md

 ## Important Note ⚠️

 This backend repository is intended to work with the front end of the original Django-based Hire-N-Seek application.
-If you are looking for the complete application, including the front end, please refer to the [original repository](https://github.com/mananjain31/hire-n-seeks).
+Although it has been added but if you are looking for the complete application, including the front end, please refer to the [original repository](https://github.com/mananjain31/hire-n-seeks).

 ## Contribution 🤝